trikoder/trim/documentation/core-concepts-and-api.md

 ````

 ### Using patch for resource updates
-Api adapter can be instructed to use 'PATCH' insted of 'PUT' method when updating JSON api resources.
+API adapter can be instructed to use `PATCH` insted of `PUT` method when updating JSON:API resources.
 ```js
 app.setBootData({
     usePatchForUpdate: true
 })
 ````

-### Configuring resource url slugs
+### Configuring resource URL slugs
-JSON api resource url slugs can be customized via 'resourceToApiMap' config property.
+JSON:API resource URL slugs can be customized via `resourceToApiMap` config property.
-Used this when JSON api resource type is not directly mapped to resource api url.
+Used this when JSON:API resource type is not directly mapped to resource API URL.
 ```js
 app.setBootData({
     resourceToApiMap: {